turnipjs/getfranced/README.md

 # getfranced

-to add targeted users, list them in targets.txt separated by `,`
+to add targeted users, list them in targets.json in an array.